Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Director, Patients Expertise in Research Collaboration (PERC)

-Dr. Rebecca Ganann is an Assistant Professor in the McMaster University School of Nursing.
-She holds a Bachelor of Science in Nursing, Master of Science in Nursing and Doctor of Philosophy (Nursing) from McMaster.
+Dr. Rebecca Ganann is an Associate Professor in the McMaster University School of Nursing.
+She holds a Bachelor of Science in Nursing, Master of Science (Nursing) and Doctor of Philosophy (Nursing) from McMaster.
 Concurrently with her PhD, she also completed a graduate diploma in Health Sciences and Policy Research.
 During her PhD studies, Dr. Ganann was awarded a CIHR Vanier Canada Graduate Scholarship.
-Dr. Ganann completed her postdoctoral fellowship with the Aging, Community and Health Research Unit.
-She studied the implementation and impact of patient, caregiver, and community engagement in research teams under the supervision of Drs.
-Maureen Markle-Reid, Ruta Valaitis, and Carrie McAiney.
-She also completed strategic fellowship training in transdisciplinary primary health care research.
+Dr. Ganann completed her postdoctoral fellowship (2015-2016) with the Aging, Community and Health Research Unit and completed strategic training in transdisciplinary primary health care research.